Luca-G49/PiAFSKLink/README.md

 - Captures incoming AFSK-modulated audio signals via the system’s audio input.
 - Decodes the audio signals into digital data.

+## Cryptography Support for Messages

+PiAFSKLink includes optional message encryption to enhance the security of transmitted data.
+When encryption is enabled, messages are secured using the **AES-256-CBC** algorithm.

+### Encryption Process:

+1. **Encryption during Transmission**:
+   - The message is encrypted with a 256-bit key using the AES-256-CBC algorithm.
+   - A randomly generated Initialization Vector (IV) is prepended to the encrypted message for secure decryption.

+2. **Decryption during Reception**:
+   - The receiver extracts the IV from the incoming message.
+   - The message is decrypted using the provided 256-bit key and the extracted IV.

 ## Requirements

 ### Hardware